 You may believe that you do not need an attorney and can negotiate with the insurance company yourself.
-In the vast majority of cases, however, hiring a car accident attorney can have a significant impact on how the insurance company handles your claim.
+In the vast majority of cases, however, hiring a Tuscaloosa car accident lawyer can have a significant impact on how the insurance company handles your claim.
 Our experienced attorneys will research and present all forms of damage you suffered in the accident to the insurance company, and will work to have all questions regarding the cause and type of accident, the extent of the injuries suffered, and the full extent of the financial impact of the accident fully answered and explained to the insurance company.
 If, as is frequently the case, the insurance company does not realistically evaluate the claim, an attorney can file suit and pursue your case through trial, if necessary.

 Roadway Marks As Evidence In Auto Accident Cases

 Injuries And Damages In Auto Accident Cases

 Violation Of The Rules Of The Road As Evidence In Auto Accident Cases